maschinenstadt/lib.js/README.md

 ## News/Updates

+#### Array BUG
+Important info: one big mistake happened!
+I can not access greater or smaller "index" (arg) values (which usually should be done by "modulo" (%)).
+Have not any time right now, but I'm gonna fix it (tomorrow maybe)!

+Also maybe I could optimize the routine(s) there, too.
+We'll see. ... but for
+now: PLEASE BE PATIENT. ^-^

 #### Array ("global/Array.js")
 Just for your info, even if it are just really small news - I do believe, the handling of arrays is very important for most reasons, so I'm mentioning it..